crossplane/crossplane/design/design-doc-terrajet.md

 functions that are not exposed.
 So the implementation we'd be doing if we went with other two options will be very similar to how Terraform CLI implemented these functions already.

+Additionally, we see that some providers hide everything under `internal` package.
+This makes it essential to fork the code for the importing option.
+In other options, we still need to import the provider to get the schema to be used for generating the CRD types, but that happens during development time, so we can have some workarounds making the generator access the schema.

 #### Optionality for the Future